rpep/tcl_kernel/README.rst

 <http://jupyter-client.readthedocs.org/en/latest/wrapperkernels.html>`_, and

 Huge thanks to Thomas Kluyver (@takluyver) who's `Jupyter bash kernel <https://github.com/takluyver/bash_kernel>`_ I made heavy use of to get this working.
+Also to Eli Bendersky whose code in the blogpost `Redirecting all kinds of stdout in Python <http://eli.thegreenplace.net/2015/redirecting-all-kinds-of-stdout-in-python/>`_ was very useful for this.